fergiemcdowall/norch-angular-app/README.md

-# AngularJS Norch Application
+# The Norch-Angular app

 ## Overview

-This application is an example of a web-application for [Norch](https://github.com/fergiemcdowall/norch) using angular.
+This application is an example of a web-application that speaks to and renders [Norch](https://github.com/fergiemcdowall/norch) using angular.js.
 The application is loosely based on the **Google Phone Gallery**, which no longer exists, the [Angular Phone Tutorial](https://docs.angularjs.org/tutorial/), and the [Angular-Seed Project](https://github.com/angular/angular-seed)

 ## Prerequisites